Ruth Lehmann: Awards, honors, and tributes

 Lehman has been a member of the National Academy of Sciences since 2005, one of the most prestigious honorary organizations for scientists in the nation.
 In 2011 she was awarded the Conklin Medal of the Society of Developmental Biology.
 In 2012 she was named an Associate for the European Molecular Biology Organization.
 In 2017 she received the Inaugural Klaus Sander Prize from German Society for Developmental Biology.
 The American Society for Cell Biology awarded her the Keith R. Porter Award in 2018.
-In 2020, was named a Howard Hughes Medical Institute Investigator and was elected to the American Academy of Arts and Sciences (Francis Amory Prize in Reproductive Medicine and Reproductive Physiology, 2020.
+In 2020, was named a Howard Hughes Medical Institute Investigator.
+She was elected to the American Academy of Arts and Sciences in 1998 and received the Academy's Francis Amory Prize in Reproductive Medicine and Reproductive Physiology in 2020.
 She is the recipient of the 2021 Vilcek Prize in Biomedical Science, awarded by the Vilcek Foundation.
 In 2021 she received an honorary doctorate from the University of Basel.
 In 2021, she was awarded the Thomas Hunt Morgan Medal.
 In 2021, Lehman was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.
 In 2022 she received the Vanderbilt Prize in Biomedical Science and the Gruber Prize in Genetics.
-In 2024, Lehmann was elected as Fellow of the Royal Society.
+In 2024, Lehmann was elected as a Fellow of the Royal Society.